jym272/ticketing/k8s/overlay/aws/README.md

 ### Install nginx and cert-manager

-To install the Nginx Ingress Controller to your cluster, you’ll first need to add its repository to Helm by running:
+To install the Nginx Ingress Controller to your cluster, you'll first need to add its repository to Helm by running:
 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
 ```